SoulInfernoDE/compile-kernel-from-source/README.md

 - You could fork this repo and recreate it for your distro and pull request the new script back to here so we get a script collection from the community

 # compile-kernel-from-source contains:
 Scripts to be able to automate compiling procedures.
-Eg. if you need to add .config options to your kernel sources like android (ASHMEM, BINDER, etc.)
+Eg. if you need to add .config options to your kernel sources like android (<del>ASHMEM</del>, BINDER, etc.)

-Can be used to address the anbox modules issue, explained in this thread: https://github.com/anbox/anbox-modules/issues/75#issuecomment-794079944
+Can be used to address the <del>anbox</del> waydroid modules issue. <del>explained in this thread: https://github.com/anbox/anbox-modules/issues/75#issuecomment-794079944</del>

 Everything is work in progress ..
 (Should be working though as expected now..)